 Whereas most pastors I know are serving faithfully, I have known some to be idle, indifferent, and insincere to say the least.
 They not only lead a country club, they’ve become the president.
 Unfaithful pastors play along with church bosses, cater to nitpickers, laugh at crude jokes on the golf course, and pander to the members with the deepest pockets.

 Someone recently shared a story of attending what he described as a “fancy church” while visiting Washington, DC.
 The front row of the sanctuary had chairs that looked like they were reserved for royalty.
 He explained that they were actually for the top tithers.
 The strangest part of his experience was the white gloves the ushers wore while seating people.
 The gloves were supposedly used to make guests feel special.
 However, he noticed the ushers did a good job keeping the visitors away from the majestic thrones up front.

 I literally get sick thinking about this scenario: the privileged getting special honor in the name of Jesus.
-My initial reaction would be to flip the chairs over, jump up and down on them, douse them in lighter fluid, and invite the neighborhood over for S’mores.
+My initial reaction would be to flip the royal chairs upside-down, toss them out in the yard, douse them in lighter fluid, and invite the neighborhood over for S’mores.

 Thom Rainer says, “God did not give us the local church to become country clubs where membership means we have privileges and perks.
 He placed us in churches to serve, to care for others, to pray for leaders, to learn, to teach, to give and, in some cases, to die for the sake of the gospel.
 The time to get this right is now.”

 Often when we think of “winning people” we equate it to growth.
 And while I believe strongly in church growth, I also recognize that this happens in various ways.
 The real goal is changed lives.
 Evangelistic efforts often lead people to make a commitment to Christ, yet never attend the church that made the investment, and that’s okay.
 If a church is serving for a payoff, then it’s serving for the wrong reasons anyway.